LuciRa1n/ACNHMobileSpawner/README.md

 ### Notes

 Full credit goes to [berichan](https://github.com/berichan) for their amazing work!
-Special thanks to Amuyea#8530 on Discord and the help from the [ACNH Hacking and Development Discord](https://discord.gg/TpqdSE9)!
+Special thanks to Amuyea#8530 on Discord for testing the MacOS Builds and the help from the [ACNH Hacking and Development Discord](https://discord.gg/TpqdSE9)!